 and Sedanka Combo:

-12-nights and 11-days guided fishing
+and 11-days guided fishing

-Package includes: All ground and air transportation once in Kamchatka, air transportation from the Zhupanova to the Sedanka, all food at camp, accommodations at the camps (on the Zhupanova and the Sedanka), and guided fishing.
+Package Includes:,brAll ground and air transfers once in Kamchatka, all food and accommodations at the camps, (on the Zhupanova and the Sedanka), and guided fishing.

-Package does not include: Airfare and travel expenses from your home to Kamchatka, the hotel and meals in Anchorage (approx. $200.00), Russian Visitor’s Visa, fishing gear, flies, fishing license ($100.00 p.p. per week), gratuities, medical evacuation insurance (required), alcohol, and anything not mentioned under inclusions.
+Package Does Not Include: Airfare and travel expenses from your home to Kamchatka, the hotel and meals in Anchorage (approx. $200.00), Russian Visitor’s Visa, fishing gear, flies, fishing license ($100.00 p.p. per week), gratuities, medical evacuation insurance (required), alcohol, and anything not mentioned under inclusions.